distributeaid/shipment-tracker/docs/migrations.md

 }
 ```

-It will also generate a model under the `src/models` directory, which you will want to delete and replace with a TypeScript file defining your new model.
+It will also generate a model file under the `src/models` directory, which you will want to delete and replace with a TypeScript file defining your new model.

 You can find more information about sequelize migration files [here](https://sequelize.org/master/manual/migrations.html#migration-skeleton).